 For the latest on South Africa’s coronavirus from specialist health reporters, sign up for our newsletter.

 Bhekisisa remains committed to providing accurate and free coverage during the coronavirus outbreak.
 Help support great reporting by specialist health journalists when South Africa needs it most.
-Donate now

 Plus, check out Bhekisisa’s rolling coverage of South Africa’s coronavirus outbreak: